 see Reference Implementation | Runtime bytecode of the builder exit contract |

-The deployment transactions MUST be included before the fork that activates this EIP.
-If there is no code at either predeploy address once the EIP is active, every block from activation onward MUST be invalid — the same handling EIP-7002 and EIP-7251 specify for their predeploys.
+The contracts MUST be deployed before the fork that activates this EIP.
+If there is no code at either address once the EIP is active, every block from activation onward MUST be invalid.

-Each request carries a fee, computed exactly as in EIP-7002:
+Each request carries a fee, computed as in EIP-7002:

 fee = fake_exponential(MIN_REQUEST_FEE, excess, REQUEST_FEE_UPDATE_FRACTION)

-where fake_exponential is the integer approximation of MIN_REQUEST_FEE · e^(excess / REQUEST_FEE_UPDATE_FRACTION) used by EIP-1559.
-Because excess grows whenever a block contains more than TARGET_REQUESTS_PER_BLOCK requests and decays otherwise, the fee rises super-linearly under sustained demand and returns to MIN_REQUEST_FEE when demand subsides.
-The fee is charged on top of any staked value (see the request sections below) and is left locked in the contract.
+where fake_exponential is the EIP-1559-style integer approximation of MIN_REQUEST_FEE * e**(excess / REQUEST_FEE_UPDATE_FRACTION).
+The fee rises super-linearly while blocks contain more than the target number of requests and decays back to MIN_REQUEST_FEE otherwise.
+It is charged on top of any staked value and is left locked in the contract.

-A deposit request is submitted by calling the deposit contract with calldata of exactly 184 bytes:
+A deposit request is submitted by calling BUILDER_DEPOSIT_CONTRACT_ADDRESS with calldata of exactly 184 bytes:

 0:48 |